Poland in December: tips for making the most of your winter in Poland

 Christmas Markets in Poland

-You will find detailed information about Christmas markets and indoor fairs of presents in selected cities in Poland in the 2024/2025 season in our post: Christmas markets and gift fairs in Poland.
-Our post includes outdoor Christmas markets and indoor fairs of gifts in Warsaw, Kraków, Wrocław, Poznań, Łódź, Gdańsk, the Katowice area, Toruń, Szczecin.
+You will find detailed information about Christmas markets and indoor gift fairs in selected cities in Poland for the 2025/2026 season in our post: Christmas markets and gift fairs in Poland.
+Our post includes outdoor Christmas markets and indoor gift fairs in Warsaw, Kraków, Wrocław, Poznań, Łódź, Gdańsk, the Katowice area, Toruń, and Szczecin.

 Location: the main square of the Old Town Market Square of Kraków (Rynek Główny).
 Souvenirs, gifts, local crafts and food, Christmas decorations, ceramics, wood products, jewelry, toys.
 Our tips about visiting Kraków.